-- Milica Chaparovska Jovanovska Chief Retail Officer of SB and member of the Board of Directors, Chairman - Dejan Krstevski Manager of SBB Client Segment Business Department, member - Barbara Brezovska Ponjavic or Dragan Mihajlov -Manager or Deputy Manager of Product Management and Clients Segment Division, member - Vesna Nencheva either/or Emilija Stojanova Ivanovska Manager of Risk Management Division, either/or Manager of Retail Credit Division member.
+- Milica Chaparovska Jovanovska Chief Retail Officer of SB and member of the Board of Directors, Chairman - Deian Krstevski Manager of the Client Segment Business Department, member - Barbara Brezovska Ponjavic or Dragan Mihailov -Manager or Deputy Manager of Product Management Division, member - Vesna Nencheva and/or Emilija Stojanova Ivanovska Manager of Risk Management Division, and/or Manager of Retail Credit Division member.

-The SBBCC decides on credit exposure toward single subject - legal entity in the amount up to EUR 100.000.
+The SBBCC decides on the credit exposure towards a single subject - legal entity in the amount up to EUR 100.000.
 SBBCC also approves restructuring of claims and regulating of claims in accordance with applicable credit policies and performs other activities determined with decisions of the Supervisory Board.
-The meetings are held by teleconference or written statement when needed with a quorum of all of its members and the decisions are passed unanimously.
+The meetings are held by teleconference or a written consent, when needed, with a quorum of all of its members and the decisions are passed unanimously.